Employment in Singapore

 Employment in Singapore, including the development and planning of Singapore workforce to achieve "globally competitive workforce in a sustainable manner," is managed under the jurisdiction of Ministry of Manpower.
 Other aspects of employment related functions as International Talent Promotion, Labour Relations, Management of Foreign Manpower, Labour Welfare and Services, are also covered by the ministry.

-Singapore, with total land area of 719.1 square kilometers, has total population of 5.535 million as of 2015.
-The population consists of 3.902 million residents (Singapore Citizens and Singapore Permanent Residents) and the remaining are non-residents.
-Singapore has a population density of 7,697 people per square kilometer, making it the third most densely populated country in the world, after Monaco and Macau.

 Legislation

 Basic terms and conditions of employers-employees relations in Singapore are covered by law in the Employment Act.
 All employees, both Singaporeans and foreigners, who enter into a contract of service with employers are covered by the act.
 There are some exceptions for managers and executives, who are not covered by Part IV, which provides for rest days, hours of work, annual leave and other conditions of service.
 For managers and executives, these conditions vary according to what is agreed in their individual employment contract.
 Workforce Singapore, a statute board under the ministry, also launched the Adapt and Grow Initiative in 2016.
 The program helps match individuals to career opportunities, with 17,000 matchings in the first half of 2018.